-Deploying of a backup plan to multiple machines
+Deploying a backup plan to multiple machines

-You want to use the same backup plan on multiple machines.
+You have an environment where it is not possible to use Acronis Backup & Recovery 11.5 Management Server; for example, because of security restrictions.
+Nevertheless, you want to use the same backup plan on multiple machines.
 Export this plan from one of the machines and deploy it as a file (p.
-251) to the other machines.
+335) to the other machines.